 ISOFIX attachment specifications

-"ISOFIX attachments" and latching indicators shall be capable of withstanding repeated operations and shall, before the dynamic test prescribed in paragraph 7.1.3. below, undergo a test comprising 2,000 ± 5 opening and closing cycles under normal conditions of use.

 ISOFIX attachments and latching indicators shall be capable of withstanding repeated operations and shall, before the dynamic test prescribed in paragraph 7.1.3. of this Regulation, undergo a test comprising 2,000 ± 5 opening and closing cycles under normal conditions of use.

 ISOFIX attachments shall have a locking mechanism which complies with the requirements specified in (a) or (b) as follows: